abel-research/ampscan/joss/paper.md

 ---
 # Summary

-The increasing accessability of digitised surface scanners are incresingly used.
+The increasing accessibility of digitised surface scanners are increasingly used.
 In particular, these devices are being used with prosthetics and orthotics clinics where they are used to capture the patients individual geometry.
 These scans are imported into computer-aided design packages in order to generate patient-specific medical devices.
 Despite this, the analysis performed on these scans is limited.

 In a previously published paper [@Dickinson:2016], a method was detailed for comparing between pairs of surface scans using alignment, registration and visualisation.
 In this paper, this method was used for evaluation of the accuracy and inter- and intra-reliability of the scanners.
 Further studies have also demonstrated using this package for comparing the consistency of casting techniques [Dickinson: ], statistical shape modelling across the population [@Worsley: ISPO World] and quantifying rectifications between the residual limb and the prosthetic socket [@Steer: AOPA].